cloudwatt/os_image_factory/articles/fe/README_EN.md

 * *Centos 7:* OS on which the Factory rests.
 * *Openstack CLI:* Crucial for integrating the images into the Cloudwatt Platform
-* *Packer:* Created by Hashicorp, this tool utilizes a Builder and Provisioner system to assemble the server images for various platforms, notably OpenStack.
 * *Ansible:* A configuration tool from the same family as Puppet, Chef, and SaltStack.
 The lack of need for an agent in order to function sets Ansible apart.
 * *Shell:* Bash is great.